At Trustland we pride ourselves on having great relationships with our clients, having developed our business with

 Perstorp – Wellwater Project

 Demolition .
 Civil Engineering .
 Chemicals

 Trustland were requested to undertake Phase 1 civil works to facilitate the installation of a new process facility as part of the monomer process facility at Perstorp in Warrington.
-This involved the stripping out of existing structures, excavation and forming of a new sump, concrete slabs and plinths for mechanical installations including tank, pump and structural plinths for pipe supports.
+This involved the stripping out of existing structures, excavation and forming of a new sump, piled foundations, concrete slabs and plinths for mechanical installations including tank, pumps and pipe supports.

-One of the biggest challenges we faced with this project was the lack of workspace and storage available to us.
-Unfortunately Perstorp is a tenant on the site and the landlord would not give permission for additional access space.
+One of the biggest challenges we faced with this project was the lack of working space and storage available to us.
+Perstorp is a tenant on the site and the landlord would not give permission for additional access space.
 This resulted in having to phase each and every element of works from waste removal to deliveries of materials and equipment.
-This was to be tightly controlled in order to maintain progress.
+This was tightly controlled in order to maintain progress.
 We also encountered high water tables that threatened to undermine adjacent structures, by creating significant ingress of water and running silts into the excavation for the sump.

-As other trades and contractors became involved, works slowed to accommodate the client’s permit procedures.
-We worked with the client to create a new process where the permit team would walk through the proposed works and discuss on site with all parties involved.
-Any issues that could arise were discussed in a transparent way which resulted in less lost time.
+We also worked with the client to create a new process where the permit team could walk through the proposed works and discuss on-site with all parties involved in a transparent manner.
+This resulted in less lost time for the project team.

 This challenging project was completed within the timescales required by the larger surrounding project, despite a number of unforeseen challenges and delays.
 The hard work and collaborative attitude of the site team was key to getting the different works handed over to other trades on time.